gtully/jboss-amq-quickstarts/helloworld-jms/README.md

 The `helloworld-jms` quickstart demonstrates the use of the JMS API with Red Hat JBoss A-MQ.

-It contains a single main line with a message producer that sends a message and a consumer that receives the same message.
+It contains a single main line with a message producer that sends a message to a queue named `queue` and a consumer that receives that message.

 System requirements
 -------------------